caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

     *bool*, *optional*, *default = False*

-    enable this segement
+    Enable the 'rewind_flags' segment.

   **version**

-    *str*, *optional*, *default = auto*
+    *str*, *optional*, *default = ' '*

     Flag version to restore.
-If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.